-• Recommending to the Board for endorsement, a framework for computation of Directors' fees of the Board, as well as the remuneration of Executive Directors and key management personnel.
+Reviewing and recommending to the Board for endorsement, a comprehensive remuneration policy framework for the computation of Directors' fees of the Board, as well as the remuneration of Executive Directors and key management personnel.

-For Executive Directors and executive officers, the framework covers all aspects of executive remuneration (including but not limited to Directors' fees, salaries, allowances, bonuses, options and benefits-in-kind);
+For Executive Directors and executive officers, the framework covers all aspects of executive remuneration (including but not limited to Directors' fees, salaries, allowances, bonuses, options and benefits-in-kind).

-- Recommending the specific remuneration packages for each Director and executive officer. - In framing the Group's remuneration policy as described above, the RC may from time to time refer to market reports on average remuneration; - Administration of the XMH Share Option Scheme (the "Scheme"). - The Scheme provides a framework for eligible participant(s), with an opportunity to participate in the equity of the Company, to motivate them towards better performance through increased dedication and loyalty.
-Further information on the Scheme can be found on pages 84 to 87 of the Annual Report; - Reviewing remuneration of employees who are immediate family members of a Director or the MD. - The total remuneration of employees who are related to Directors is reviewed by the RC annually to ensure that their remuneration packages are in line with the Group's staff remuneration guidelines and commensurate with their respective job scopes and level of responsibilities; and - Reviewing the service agreements of Executive Directors and key management personnel of the Company in the event of termination.
+Recommending the specific remuneration packages for each Director and executive officer.

+In framing the Group's remuneration policy as described above, the RC may from time to time refer to market reports on average remuneration.

+- Administration of the XMH Share Option Scheme ("Scheme"). - The Scheme provides a framework for eligible participant(s), with an opportunity to participate in the equity of the Company, to motivate them towards better performance through increased dedication and loyalty.
+Further information on the Scheme can be found on pages 82 to 84 of the Annual Report. - Reviewing remuneration of employees who are immediate family members of a Director or the MD. - The total remuneration of employees who are related to Directors is reviewed by the RC annually to ensure that their remuneration packages are in line with the Group's staff remuneration guidelines and commensurate with their respective job scopes and level of responsibilities. - Reviewing the service agreements of Executive Directors and key management personnel of the Company in the event of termination to ensure that such service agreements contain fair and reasonable termination clauses which are not overly generous.
+The RC aims to be fair and avoid rewarding poor performance.